 Medical Director of the Smoke-Free Life Program

 Dr. Hodgkin is a renowned pulmonary rehabilitation expert and serves as medical director to the Smoke-Free Life Program at the Center for Health.
 Dr. Hodgkin has been published in over 200 journals and books on the subject of respiratory care, pulmonary rehabilitation and pulmonary medicine, and is the lead editor of the foremost clinical textbook on pulmonary rehabilitation, Pulmonary Rehabilitation: Guidelines to Success.
 The book is used by medical schools, physicians, nurses and allied health professionals.
 Dr. Hodgkin is a co-editor of the third edition of Fundamentals of Heart and Lung Sounds, published in 2004.
 In 2007 he was awarded the Outstanding Clinician of the Year Award from the California Thoracic Society.

 Dr. Hodgkin earned his medical degree at Loma Linda University Medical Center and completed a pulmonary fellowship at the Mayo Clinic in Rochester, Minnesota.
 Dr. Hodgkin is a Past-President and Founding Fellow of the American Association for Cardiovascular and Pulmonary Rehabilitation.
 He is Board Certified in Internal medicine, Pulmonary Disease and Critical Care Medicine.

 Cheryl Thomas Peters, DCN, RD

-Dr. Cheryl-Thomas Peters is the Director of the Center for Health and Co-founder of the St. Helena TakeTEN™ program.
-She holds a doctorate in Clinical Nutrition from University of Medicine and Dentistry of New Jersey, and is a Registered Dietitian from Loma Linda University.
-Dr. Cheryl specializes in nutrition science and teaches the concept that “food is medicine”.
+Cheryl-Thomas Peters, DCN, RD, is the Director of the Center for Health and Co-founder of the St. Helena TakeTEN™ program.
+She holds a Doctorate in Clinical Nutrition from University of Medicine and Dentistry of New Jersey, and is a Registered Dietitian from Loma Linda University.
+Cheryl specializes in nutrition science and teaches the concept that “food is medicine”.
 Her focus is on the prevention and treatment of lifestyle related chronic diseases, such as diabetes, cardiovascular disease, liver and kidney disease, and cancer along with obesity, metabolic syndrome and other health conditions.

 Cheryl’s doctoral research focused on the development of a diet score and health habit score as a screening tool in clinical practice to predict risk of chronic disease.
 These risk screening lifestyle habit scores may be utilized in research to measure the impact of health habit changes on health outcomes and useful in building the body of evidence on the powerful health effects of lifestyle medicine.